-The State Department report on international terrorism for 2008 released April 30, 2009, again stated (as it has for more than a decade) that Iran "remained the most active state sponsor of terrorism" in 2008, and it again attributed the terrorist activity primarily to the Qods Force of the Revolutionary Guard.
+The State Department report on international terrorism for 2009 released August 5, 2010, again stated (as it has for more than a decade) that Iran "remained the most active state sponsor of terrorism" in 2009, and it again attributes the terrorist activity primarily to the Qods Force of the Revolutionary Guard.
 On October 27, 2008, the deputy commander of the Basij became the first top Guard leader to publicly acknowledge that Iran supplies weapons to "liberation armies" in the region, a reference to pro-Iranian movements discussed below.
-The appointment of Brig.
-Gen. Ahmad Vahidi, the former Qods Forces commander, as Defense Minister in September 2009 (who got the highest number of Majles votes for his confirmation) caused concern in some neighboring states.
+The appointment of Brigadier General Ahmad Vahidi, the former Qods Forces commander, as defense minister in September 2009 (who got the highest number of Majles votes for his confirmation) caused concern in some neighboring states.
 The April 2010 Defense Department report on Iran, cited earlier, contains substantial discussion of the role of the Qods Force in supporting the movements and factions discussed below.

 In the 1990s, Iran allegedly was involved in the assassination of several Iranian dissidents based in Europe.
-In May 2010, France allowed to return to Iran Vakili Rad, who had been convicted in the 1991 stabbing of the Shah's last Prime Minister, Shahpour Bakhtiar.
-At the same time, Iran allowed a French academic, Clotide Reiss, to return to France.
-She was accused of assisting the Green movement in 2009 and not allowed to leave Iran, pending a trial.
+In May 2010, France allowed the return to Iran of Vakili Rad, who had been convicted in the 1991 stabbing of the Shah's last prime minister, Shahpour Bakhtiar.
+At the same time, in 2010 Iran allowed a French academic, Clotide Reiss, to return to France.
+She was accused of assisting the Green movement in 2009.
 Iran has not been accused of dissident assassinations abroad in over a decade.